AdobeDocs/experience-manager-core-components.en/help/components/forms/form-container.md

 * **Content Path** - Content repository path where submitted content is stored
 * **View Data** - Tap or click to view stored submitted data as JSON
 * **Start Workflow** - Configure to start a workflow with the stored content as payload upon form submission

+>[!NOTE]
+>
+>In order to make the management of user-data simpler and to enforce separation of concerns, it is generally not recommended to store user-generated content within the repository.
+>
+>Instead use the [Forward Data](#forward-data) option to pass user content on to a dedicated service provider.

 ### General Settings {#general-settings}